I recently received an email from a friend. He finally had a long-delayed performance review discussion with his boss. My friend’s reaction: “phew!”

 This isn’t a game show, where the suspense is supposed to keep you tuned in to find out what happens.

 Your manager ought to tell you what he or she wants you to accomplish.
-And the two of you ought to be able to discuss how you’re doing – what’s working, what needs to work better, what to do about it, and what that means in terms of a rating.
+And the two of you ought to be able to regularly discuss how you’re doing – what’s working, what needs to work better, what to do about it, and what that means in terms of a rating.
+If you do that at least every quarter, there won’t be any unpleasant surprises.
+The rating might even seem fair.

-If the rating actually does reflect performance over 12 months, there won’t be much that can change it in the last few weeks – assuming, of course, that the rating actually is solely about performance.
+If the rating actually does reflect performance over 12 months, there won’t be much that can change it in the last few weeks or even months – assuming, of course, that the rating actually is solely about performance.

 How about a conversation between two adults instead of this silly game?